-The four steps to choosing a career are:
+The four stages of a career plan are:

 - make a decision

-This career-planning model can be used by all - including school leavers, students, graduates and career changers.
-Discover more about the process and how to make the right career choice for you.
+This model can be used by anyone - from school leavers to students, graduates and career changers.
+Learn more about what the process involves and how to map out your career journey.

 1. Identify your skills and interests

 Choosing a career is a big deal.
-You'll spend a significant amount of time at work and in order to enjoy it, stay motivated, and fulfil your potential, you need to choose wisely.
+You'll spend a significant amount of time at work and in order to enjoy your job, stay motivated and fulfil your potential, you need to choose wisely.

-To make a smart choice, you first need to know yourself and this means auditing your skills and assessing your interests and values.
+You first need to know yourself.
+This means taking stock of your skills and assessing your interests and values.

-It's important to understand the skills and knowledge you possess, so you can match them to the jobs you'd like to do and see if they're a good fit.
-Being aware of the skills you have also helps to highlight any gaps in your knowledge that may need to be filled in order to achieve your goals.
+It's important to understand your range of skills and knowledge, so you can see if they're a good fit for the job you'd like to do.
+Being aware of the skills you have also helps to highlight any gaps that may need to be filled in order to achieve your goals.

 Make a list of all your transferable and specialist skills, with examples of when you've demonstrated each.
-An honest assessment of your skills, values and interests will prove useful in the next step when narrowing down your options.
+An honest assessment of your skills, values and interests will prove useful when narrowing down your options in the next step.

 Consider where you are now, where you want to be and how you're going to get there.
-If you're lost as to what career to choose, take a look at what jobs would suit me? and ask yourself the following questions:
+If choosing a career has left you feeling lost, start by asking yourself the following questions:

 - What am I good at?